alex-ketch/metalsmith-renamer/README.md

 ## Options

-metalsmith-rename has two options, both of which must be defined:
+metalsmith-renamer has two options, both of which must be defined:
 - `pattern` option which uses [minimatch](https://github.com/isaacs/minimatch) to filter files.
 - `rename` which takes a string argument for what you'd like the files to be named.